myQwil/pd-quilt/README.md

 - A file must be successfully opened for any of these to work

+2. signal - Change the playback speed.
+	- speed can be a factor between 16 and 1/16th.

+	- speed can also be altered by sending the message \[ **speed** \$1 ( to the 1st inlet.

 ### Outlets

 1. signal - Left channel